 The Best Debt Collection Letter Guides and Templates for your Business

 Letting your debtor get away without paying is unfair.
 Taking your debtor to court is time-consuming and expensive.
 When it comes to stubborn debtors, those used to be your only two options.
 This time-tested sample demand letter for payment is option number three.
 It’s so powerful that it has resulted in payment in as many as one-third of all cases without going to court.
 A good final demand letter needs more than just the right words—it needs to be sent at the right time and to the right person.
 This guide reveals how to effectively check all those boxes.
-Download the Final Demand Letter Sample & Tutorial
+Download Now

+When you reach the point where you feel a judgement is uncollectible, there is one last strategy you can try.
 Before throwing in the towel or paying someone to collect payment for your company’s past-due accounts, try this method as a final attempt.
 This sample collection letter will hit a pressure point that your debtor won’t expect and, therefore, won’t ignore.
 If your debtor had the option to either pay you or reveal all of his or her assets in court, which option do you think he would pick?
 This letter creates that situation for your debtor, forcing him to finally pay their debt.
-Download the Debtors Exam Letter Sample & Tutorial
+Download Now

 Video Tutorial On How To Use The Collection Letters